-Applications are currently being accepted for 2021.
-Submission deadline is April 24, 2021
+Applications are currently being accepted for 2022.
+Submission deadline is February 27, 2022 by 5PM.

 Student attendance at industrial ecology related scientific and professional conferences can be a valuable way to gain insight into this broad field and meet experts in both formal and informal settings.
 The Center for Industrial Ecology provides funds to help defray the cost of attendance through the Kurihara Conference Fellowship.
 Funds are intended for current YSE Master’s students and must be used prior to graduation.
 Applications are typically circulated in February with announcement of awards in early March.

 The Kurihara Conference Fellowship is supported by the Joel Omura Kurihara Fund.
 For more information about the fellowship, please contact Judy Crocker, Program Coordinator, at email@example.com .